PortSwigger/multi-totp-authenticator/README.md

 ### Save TOTPs to project file
 Enabling this will store the settings for each TOTP you add in the storage of your project file.
 This means TOTPs persist, even when you restart Burp Suite.
 The [scope you define](#setting-your-scope) will always be saved to the project file regardless of this setting.

 **Security Note**:  This setting stores the secrets of your TOTPs in your `.burp` project file.
-If you are concerned about the security of this, consider disabling this option and use care when sharing your project file.
+If you are concerned about the security of this, consider disabling this option or use care when sharing your project file.

 ### Use regex when matching TOTPs
 Enabling this option will treat your match strings as regular expressions according to [Java Pattern syntax](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/regex/Pattern.html).